Native Nations

 Ponca

 A member of the Algonquian native people.
-Lived mainly on the Iowa side of the Missouri having been driven from their lands by the Dakota Sioux Indians from Michigan and Wisconsin.
-In May 1846, agreed to sell their lands to the U.S. government and move to Northeast Kansas in 1847.
-This was necessary to make Iowa a state in December 28, 1846.
+Initially originating around the Great Lakes area, were pushed away by British armed Iroquois to Wisconsin area.
+The Dakota Sioux Indians from Michigan and Wisconsin persuaded most to move further west or south.
+Relinquishing most lands in the 1933 Treaty of Chicago, forcing the group to splinter up into groups that moved into Canada, most to lands in the state of Missouri, and few that remained in the surrounding area.
+When Missouri lands were annexed in 1837, another split occurred with some moving into Kansas, and some moving to the Iowa side of the Missouri River, around Council Bluffs.
+In May-July 1846, agreed to sell their lands to the U.S. government and move to Northeast Kansas in 1847, near the other half that had moved to Kansas in 1837.
+The sale of lands in Iowa was necessary to make Iowa a state on December 28, 1846.
 At the time, Council Bluffs (in Pottawattamie County) was known as Miller's Hollow but soon became known as Kane, and then Kanesville before becoming known as Council Bluffs.
 When county lines were drawn up, the county surrounding Council Bluffs was named Pottawattamie.

 Famous Potawatomi: Woodrow "Woody" Wilson Crumbo